DataExperts/Dexih.Libraries/projects/components/README.md

 ```xml
 <form-date label="Simple date entry" value="2010-01-01" placeholder="input date"></form-date>
 ```

+The following properties are provided for this control:
+* `disableNative` - disables built in browser time.

 ### Time

 ```xml
 <form-time [label]="'time with label (' + selectedTime +')'" [(ngModel)]="selectedTime"
                             [ngModelOptions]="{standalone: true}"></form-time>
 ```

+The following properties are provided for this control:
+* `disableNative` - disables built in browser time.

 ### Days Of Week